Patek Philippe: Perpetual calendar chronograph

 As the successor, Ref.
 2499 is widely considered to be one of the greatest watch models in the world at 37.5mm in diameter.
 Historically, only 349 pieces of Ref.
 2499 were made from 1950 to 1985 in yellow, white and rose gold with two pieces in platinum - around 9 pieces each year.
 Over the course of 35 years, four series of Ref.
 2499 were introduced, exerting a strong influence on the watch designs of many other renowned watchmakers.
 As of June 2019, Ref.
 2499 holds eleven spots among the 59 world's most expensive watches sold at auction (over 2 million US dollars) and at least 18 pieces of Ref.
 2499 have been auctioned for more than 1.5 million US dollars, with the world record being 3.880 million US dollars (3,915,000 CHF) made at Sotheby's Geneva auction on November 13, 2018.
 The rare platinum 2499 was owned by Patek Philippe collector, Eric Clapton.
 While it was known within the watch collecting world that Clapton owned the watch, it came up for auction in November 2012 and sold for $3.63 million.
 The most famous Patek Ref 2499 was owned by The Beatles' John Lennon, an engraved piece gifted by Yoko Ono for his 40th birthday in 1980.
-The which was stolen years ago but recently returned to her estate after a legal battle.
+The watch was stolen years ago but recently returned to her estate after a legal battle.
 The watch is now back in Yoko Ono's possession following a Swiss court ruling that the Italian buyer who found it at an auction was not the rightful owner.